Really-Simple-Plugins/really-simple-ssl/readme.txt

 = Advanced Site Hardening =
 * Choose a custom login URL
 * Automated File Permissions check and fixer
-* Rename and randomize your database prefix.
+* Rename and randomize your database prefix
 * Change the debug.log file location to a non-public folder
-* Disable application passwords.
+* Disable application passwords
 * Control admin creation
-* Disable HTTP methods, reducing HTTP requests.
+* Disable HTTP methods, reducing HTTP requests

 = Login Protection =
-Secure your website's login process and user accounts with powerful security measures
+Secure your website's login process and user accounts with powerful security measures.

 * Two-Step verification (Email login)
 * Enforce strong passwords and frequent password change
 * Limit Login Attempts

 With Limit Login Attempts you can configure a threshold to temporarily or permanently block IP addresses or (non-existing) usernames.
-You can also throw a CAPTCHA after a failed login (hCaptcha or Google ReCaptcha)
+You can also throw a CAPTCHA after a failed login (hCaptcha or Google reCaptcha)

 = Access Control =
-* Restrict access to your site for specific regions
+* Restrict access to your site for specific regions.
-* Add specific IP addresses or IP ranges to the Blocklist or Allowlist
+* Add specific IP addresses or IP ranges to the Blocklist or Allowlist.

 == Useful Links ==
 * [Documentation](https://really-simple-ssl.com/knowledge-base-overview/)